namespacebrian/workwithme.guide-myguide/index.md

 My energy and focus are better in the afternoon than the morning.
 I start concentrating on work around 10am EST but am often responsive to messages before that, and I can be very flexible to accommodate other people's schedules.

 I think I'm equally comfortable working alone or pairing up.
-In larger group I start to become more reserved.
+In larger groups I start to become more reserved.

 ## Communication Preferences